ezchx/MyNews/README.md

 •	Calculate article bias scores based on subjective word content

 User interface:
-•	User clicks on an article
+•	Users click on articles
-•	Article keywords are stored in user's profile
+•	Article keywords are stored in user profiles
-•	A collaborative profile is generated using KNN
+•	Collaborative user profiles are generated using KNN
-•	Subsequent searches are based on the user's collaborative profile
+•	Subsequent searches are based on collaborative user profiles